 Are you looking for some basic facts about Sweden?
 Maybe you are going to have a Sweden quiz and want to prepare by improving your general knowledge about this Sweden.
-Check out these quick basic facts about Sweden below … facts everyone should know who is going to travel to Sweden or moving there for some time.
+Check out these quick basic Sweden facts below … facts you should know, if you are going to travel or live in Sweden for some time.

-Further below you find a list with fun facts, not as useful when you try to show off during a quiz but certainly helpful when you have a chat with friends and want to impress with some interesting or weird information about Sweden.
+Among the information listed below, you will also find Sweden fun facts, not as useful when you try to show off during a quiz but certainly helpful when you have a chat with friends and want to impress with some interesting or weird information about Sweden.

 Quick facts about Sweden: